 Should a Disciplinary Procedure Continue After an Employee Resigns?

-The intersection of a disciplinary procedure and an employee’s resignation can present a complex scenario for employers.
-When an employee resigns amidst an ongoing disciplinary investigation, employers are often left questioning the appropriate steps to take.
-Should they continue with the disciplinary process or accept the resignation and consider the matter closed?
+When an employee resigns during a disciplinary process, it can create a tricky situation for employers.
+You are often left questioning the appropriate steps to take.
+Should you continue with the disciplinary process or accept the resignation and consider the matter closed?
 This blog will explore the intricacies of this issue, considering legal obligations, best practices, and the potential implications of various courses of action.

 Can you refuse an employee’s resignation?